alexaugur/teachU/README.md

 The 4 pusher variables are related to creating a pusher client in the server in order to manage web socket connections and maek real time messaging possible.

 ## Getting started (first time)
+To run the project locally, you need both a working PostgreSQL database and a Pusher Channel.
+The database link and Pusher app keys will both be added to the .env files.
+After that the following commands can be ran to start the app:

 Backend: